josephsenior/Grinta-Agent/tests/e2e/README.md

 If the tests fail, check the following:

 1. Make sure all required environment variables are set
-2. Check the logs in `/tmp/openhands-e2e-test.log` and `/tmp/openhands-e2e-build.log`
+2. Check the logs in `/tmp/Forge-e2e-test.log` and `/tmp/Forge-e2e-build.log`
-3. Verify that the OpenHands application is running correctly
+3. Verify that the Forge application is running correctly
 4. Check the Playwright test results in the `test-results` directory